AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

 {: .no_toc }

 Here you'll narrow down a general range to work in.

+I usually start from 92% to 98%.
+Most filaments will fall in this range, **but not all**.

 <sup>*Click the image to open.
 Ctrl + scroll up / down to zoom.*</sup>\
 [![](./images/extrusion_multiplier/EMPrints-Coarse-Annotated.png)](./images/extrusion_multiplier/EMPrints-Coarse-Annotated.png){:target="_blank"}